 Michael Lang, co-founder of Woodstock 50, says investors “illegally swept” $17m from the festival’s bank account.

-Last week, the festival, celebrating the 50th anniversary of the legendary Woodstock, was seemingly cancelled after investors Dentsu Aegis Network said it “could not ensure the safety of the artists, partners and attendees”.
+According to Bittrader, last week, the festival, celebrating the 50th anniversary of the legendary Woodstock, was seemingly cancelled after investors Dentsu Aegis Network said it “could not ensure the safety of the artists, partners and attendees”.

 Lang, however, has insisted that the event will go ahead as planned and that Aegis’ withdrawal is illegal.